Lucy Bacon

 Lucy Angeline Bacon (July 30, 1857 – October 17, 1932) was a Californian artist known for her California Impressionist oil paintings of florals, landscapes and still lifes.
 She studied in Paris under the Impressionist Camille Pissarro.
 She is the only known Californian artist to have studied under any of the great French Impressionists.

 Early life and education

-Born in 1857 in Pitcairn, New York.
-Bacon graduated by 1879 from the Potsdam Normal School in New York.
+Bacon was born in 1857 in Pitcairn, New York.
+She graduated by 1879 from the Potsdam Normal School in New York.

-She was related to Robert K. Vickery, through the marriage of her niece Ruth.
+Bacon was related to Robert K. Vickery through the marriage of her niece Ruth.
 In the 1890s, his father was a part-owner of a San Franciscan gallery, Vickery, Atkins & Torrey, the first gallery to exhibit the Impressionism in San Francisco.

 Bacon studied in New York City at the Art Students League and the National Academy of Design.
-In 1892 she left for Paris to continue her studies at the Académie Colarossi.
-She then studied with Camille Pissarro, as advised by American painter Mary Cassatt.
+In 1892, she left for Paris to continue her studies at the Académie Colarossi.
+She then studied with Camille Pissarro, as advised by American painter Mary Cassatt and painted alongside other impressionists, such as Paul Cézanne.